 Human African trypanosomiasis, also known as sleeping sickness, is a vector-borne parasitic disease, transmitted by the tsetse fly.

-HAT affects 36 countries in sub-Saharan Africa, where tsetse flies are found, with approximately 7,000 reported cases per year (Source: WHO).
-98% of HAT cases are caused by the parasite Trypanosoma brucei gambiense, while the remaining cases are caused by Trypanosoma brucei rhodesiense.
-Further information is available from the WHO (http://www.who.int/mediacentre/factsheets/fs259/en/) and CDC (http://www.cdc.gov/parasites/sleepingsickness/).
+HAT affects 24 countries in sub-Saharan Africa where tsetse flies are found, with disease typically fatal without treatment.
+Whilst over 37,000 cases were reported in 1998, recent case numbers have fallen to under 2200 in 2016 (Source: WHO, http://apps.who.int/gho/data/node.main.A1636?lang=en).
+Over the past two decades, 97-98% of reported HAT cases have been caused by the parasite Trypanosoma brucei gambiense, while the remaining cases are caused by Trypanosoma brucei rhodesiense.
+Further information is available from the WHO (http://www.who.int/mediacentre/factsheets/fs259/en/).
+The NTD Modelling Consortium has therefore focused on analysis and predictions for the gambiense form of the disease.
+Gambiene HAT is currently targeted for elimination as a public health problem by 2020 and zero transmission by 2030.
 This page gives an overview of the transmission dynamics for modellers who are new to modelling trypanosomiasis.
 At the bottom of the page are some questions about HAT which modelling can help address, as well as some relevant modelling papers.

 Causal agent: Trypanosoma brucei gambiense or Trypanosoma brucei

 Vector: tsetse flies

 T.b. gambiense causes a chronic form of sleeping sickness, and it may be months or years before symptoms appear.
 During the primary stage of Trypanosoma infection, parasites can be found in the blood, lymph, and subcutaneous tissues.
 The symptoms of this stage include fever, headaches, joint pain, and itching.